How to File for Bankruptcy in Pennsylvania

 While no law prevents debtors from filing without an attorney on a pro se basis, proceeding without professional support is highly inadvisable.

 Even a minor mistake could cost a debtor valuable exemptions, or even result in the dismissal of the case.
 If a debtor attempts to skew financial data, such as hiding assets from creditors, he or she could even be criminally investigated and prosecuted.

-At Young, Marr & Associates, our Pennsylvania bankruptcy attorneys have more than 20 years of experience filing over 5,000 cases.
+Our Pennsylvania bankruptcy attorneys have more than 30 years of experience helping clients file bankruptcy.
+We have filed over 5,000 cases.
 We can help make your case as smooth, efficient, and cost-effective as possible.
-To arrange for a free and confidential case evaluation, call our law offices at (609) 755-3115 in New Jersey or (215) 701-6519 in Pennsylvania.
+To arrange for a free and confidential case evaluation, call our law offices at (215) 701-6519 in Pennsylvania.